kyu-sz/LaS-VPE-Platform/README.md

     ```export MAVEN_OPTS=-Dmaven.artifact.threads=100``` to your ~/.bashrc.
     * You may also try a Maven mirror.
 For users in China, the Aliyun mirror is recommended.

-3. Retrieve additional model files such as _DeepMAR.caffemodel_ from algorithm providers.
-Put them in appropriate locations.
-For example, the _DeepMAR.caffemodel_ should be put in
-_${PROJECT_DIR}/models/DeepMAR/_.
-See [models](models).

-4. Configure the environment and running properties in the files in [conf](conf).
- Specially, modify the [cluster-env.sh](conf/cluster-env.sh) in [conf](conf)
-to adapt to your cluster address.
+5. Install all the dependencies required by the native libraries.

+   Especially, we use OpenBLAS for Caffe2 by default for best efficiency.

-4. Change to the platform folder and deliver native libraries to worker nodes using
+6. Build and deliver the native libraries to worker nodes using
  [install.sh](sbin/install.sh) in [sbin](sbin).

     ```Shell